-The mission of PANF is to "efficiently and equitably provide funding to the Protected Areas Network, and its associated activities, through strategic actions and medium- to long-term financial support that will advance effective management and conservation of Palau's natural and cultural resources."
+The mission of PANF is to "efficiently and equitably provide funding to the Protected Areas Network, and its associated activities, through strategic actions and medium- to-long-term financial support that will advance effective management and conservation of Palau's natural and cultural resources."
 The types of funds administered, managed and invested by PANF as the financial trustee corporation to the PAN include the green fee, grants, and income derived from investment.
 The allocation of funds is prioritized based on annual work plans developed annually which outline key activities to be undertaken each fiscal year.
-The annual work plans are developed based on site-specific management plans and the PAN system wide strategic plan.
-Funds continues to be disbursed on a quarterly basis based on a customized schedule to meet the cash flow needs of the member states and are subject to verification of programs and activities implemented.
+The annual work plans are developed based on system wide strategic plan and site-specific management plans.
+Funds are disbursed on a quarterly basis and are subject to verification of programs and activities implemented.